francesNLP/MappingChange/README.md

 <img src="./Notebooks/figures/gazetteers_vols.png" alt="Number of vol per edition" width="700"/>

-The goal is to extract these entries from OCR-based page-level text and convert them into cleaned, deduplicated article records to populate a temporal and semantic knowledge graph (ScotGaz19-KG).
+The goal is to extract these entries from OCR-based page-level text and convert them into cleaned, deduplicated article records to populate a temporal and semantic knowledge graphs.
 This work (and its new resource) has been integrated in the [Frances platform](http://www.frances-ai.com), our AI-driven platform for historical text analysis, enabling rich visualizations and advanced NLP-driven analysis of Scotland’s historical landscape.

 ## 🎯 Contribution Summary